Free Lookup Search 7.9 million federal bankruptcy filings by debtor name — about the lookup →

 Our screening tools analyze the Federal Judicial Center's Integrated Database, which contains filing-level records for all federal bankruptcy cases.
 We cross-reference prior filing histories against statutory discharge bars in Sections 1328(f), 727(a)(8), and 109(g) of the Bankruptcy Code.

 The methodology identifies cases where a debtor's prior filing history would trigger a statutory bar that was not flagged at the point of case initiation.
-It forms the empirical basis for Suggestion 26-BK-3, accepted by the Advisory Committee on Bankruptcy Rules.
+It forms the empirical basis for Suggestion 26-BK-3, docketed by the Advisory Committee on Bankruptcy Rules and cited in its April 2026 agenda book.
 The methodology has not undergone formal double-blind academic peer review; we publish full methodology and code openly and welcome critique.

 Full methodological details are available on our Methodology page.